Optimal Dose

 The Minimum Viable Product

-Optimal Dose is an App created to help CBD consumers reach out to experts trained to advise and recommend the CBD product, based on information from the user and their specific condition.
+Optimal Dose is an app designed to assist CBD consumers in connecting with trained experts who provide advice and recommendations for CBD products based on user information and their specific conditions.

 Jobs To Be Done

-“When stress or anxiety rises, caused by pain, our users want to Use Optimal Dose app to get in touch with certified physicians (coaches)follow the personalized program, and keep track of their condition to feel comfortable and enjoy the day. “
+“When stress or anxiety rises, caused by pain, our users want to use the Optimal Dose app to get in touch with certified physicians (coaches)follow the personalized program, and keep track of their condition to feel comfortable and enjoy the day. “

 MoSCoW Method